ZR-1 USS Shenandoah

 The control car, attached to the bow section, also separated from the ship and crashed to the ground, killing the six men still aboard, including the ship’s captain, Lt.
 Cdr.
 Lansdowne.
 Without the weight of the control car, the remaining bow section, with seven men aboard, including Navigator Charles Rosendahl, ascended rapidly.
 Under Rosendahl’s leadership, the men in the bow valved helium from the cells and free-ballooned the bow to a relatively gentle landing.
 In all, fourteen members of the crew were killed in the crash.
 [See: U.S.S.
 Shenandoah Crash: List of Officers and Crew]

 Two schools of thought developed about the cause of the crash.
-One theory is that the gas cells over-expanded as the shop rose, due to Lansdowne’s decision to remove the 10 automatic release valves, and that the expanding cells damaged the framework of the airship and led to its structural failure.
+One theory is that the gas cells over-expanded as the airship rose, due to Lansdowne’s decision to remove the 10 automatic release valves, and that the expanding cells damaged the framework of the airship and led to its structural failure.

 Rear section of USS Shenandoah